hardikhp4199/ASP.NET-Core-8.0-ToDo-Application-with-AJAX-Bootstrap-and-EF-Core-DB-First-/README.md

 ## Create or Connect to the Database

+### Step 1: Create a Database

+You can either create a new database or use an existing one.
+Below are instructions for both:

-1. **Open SQL Server Management Studio (SSMS)** or another SQL client and run the following SQL script to create the database and tables:
+1. **Open SQL Server Management Studio (SSMS)** or use another SQL client for your database.
+2. Run the following SQL commands to create the required tables for the application:

 ```sql
 CREATE DATABASE ToDoAppDB;